 From the list, select Application.groovy to open the file in the editor.

-Your application starts in your default browser, with the following URL in the address bar:http://localhost:8080/
+Your application starts in the default browser, with the following URL in the address bar:http://localhost:8080/

-IntelliJ IDEA lets you debug your Grails 3 application using Application.groovy.
+IntelliJ IDEA lets you debug your Grails application using the main application.

 From the list select Debug Grails:'name'

 You can also use the editor to start the debugging process.
 Open the Application.groovy file in the editor and click in the left gutter to start a debugging process with the Debug 'name' option.